Zuehlke/security-onboarding/git_basics/tutorial1.md

 ##Cloning the project

-Before you do the cloning make sure that, using Git bash, you navigate to the folder where want to clone our git project.
+Before you do the cloning make sure that, using Git bash, you navigate to the folder where you want to clone our git project.
 For example I am using folder `C:\Users\ivma\Desktop\Git workshop\repo`.
 You can initialize your local git repository in this folder by running the command `git init` and then `git remote add origin git@bitbucket.org:your_username/your_repo_name.git` to add your repository as a remote repository.
 For more details you could have a look into resource `https://confluence.atlassian.com/bitbucket/import-code-from-an-existing-project-259358821.html `